Modern Slavery and Human Trafficking Policy

 OUR STRUCTURE AND SUPPLY CHAINS

 Francis Clark LLP is a leading independent firm of chartered accountants and business advisers, operating from 8 offices based in the South and South West of the UK.
-The firm is led by 59 partners and employs around 650 staff, again all within the UK.
+The firm is led by over 50 partners and employs over 700 staff.
+The vast majority of our staff work in the UK but recently we have engaged 2 employees, through our international network PKF in India.
 The firm also trades as PKF Francis Clark and is part of the PKF international network of independent firms, which operates across more than 150 countries.
-The firm has a number of subsidiary companies including PWPS and Francis Clark Tax Consultancy Ltd, all of which are covered by this statement.
-The firm has over 5,000 direct suppliers, the vast majority of which are in the UK, providing goods and services across a wide range of sectors including IT, marketing, office supplies, facilities management and travel.
+The firm has a number of subsidiary companies including PWPS which are covered by this statement.
+The firm has over 500 direct suppliers, the vast majority of which are in the UK, providing goods and services across a wide range of sectors including IT, marketing, office supplies, facilities management and travel.

 Modern slavery is an international crime, and a violation of fundamental human rights.
 The firm adopts a zero tolerance approach towards such crimes, and is working towards implementing systems and practices to ensure that any such breaches within the firm or its supply chains can be identified and dealt with appropriately.
 Our partners take responsibility for implementing this policy statement and its objectives, and will provide training and adequate communication throughout the firm to ensure that slavery and human trafficking is not taking place within the Firm or its supply chains.
 We are committed to building our business around strong ethical values.
 We take appropriate steps to identify, prevent and end all forms of modern slavery and trafficking in our business and its external supply chains.